The 2019 flu season is here and it could be a bad one. Should you get a flu shot? There are many good reasons to…

 - Are you getting a flu shot this year?
 Why or why not?

-- Did I miss any locations or ways to get a free flu shot?
+- Did I miss any locations for cheap flu shots or ways to get a free flu shot?
 Share in the comments!

 Related Posts: